14 Top-Rated Campgrounds in Minnesota

 7. Itasca State Park

-Home to the Headwaters of the mighty Mississippi River, this popular state park is also host to several scenic camping options.
-Located in the northern part of the state, 30 miles southwest of Bemidji, Itasca State Park features over 200 sites ranging from RV-accessible to walk-in only.
+This popular state park is home to the headwaters of the mighty Mississippi River and several scenic camping options.
+Over 200 sites comprise this campground in the northern part of the state, 30 miles southwest of Bemidji, ranging from RV-accessible to walk-in only.

-Campsites are split between two campgrounds within Itasca: the Bear Paw Campground and the Pine Ridge Campground.
+Campsites are split between two campgrounds within Itasca State Park: the Bear Paw Campground and the Pine Ridge Campground.